Spend Analysis

 Tell Me More

-During my three and a half years at Sievo, I have seen a vast number of spend cubes being created.
+During my three and a half years at Sievo, I have seen many spend cubes being created.
 While industries, clients, and IT environments vary, the key success factors for a spend analysis project remain the same.

 Below, I have shared my 6 key learnings from the 100+ spend cubes that I have seen on the way.